 Waterfront Seattle is a multi-year program containing 12 projects that will rebuild Seattle’s waterfront following the removal of the Alaskan Way Viaduct.
 Showcased here are a brand refresh, website design, and open house event advertising from my 4 years as lead designer on the program.
 All have the purpose of building project awareness and disseminating construction information.

-A contemporary color palette and distinctive symbols are used to stand out against the grey Seattle scene.
-Materials and a project website work in tandem to create layers from high level program overview to in-depth project specific information.
+A contemporary color palette and distinctive symbols are used to stand out against the grey concrete currently on the waterfront, giving posters, banners, and wayfinding excellent contrast.
 Bright, cheerful renderings are a positive look at the new parks and amenities Seattleites and visitors will be able to enjoy in the future.

 For the new website, a whole new user experience approach was needed to organize 7 years worth of project content to date, as well as new construction updated for all projects.
 By using analytics and human-centered design practices, I created a site that makes finding key information faster and easier.

 Homepages in Seattle's 11 most common languages for greater inclusion.